Divorce Myth No. 1: Spouses need to attend counseling prior to filing for a divorce.

 Divorce Myth No. 3: To get a no-fault divorce, me and my spouse must live in separate houses for at least two

 Untrue.
-The two year separation period can be waived down to 6 months, and being separated does
+The two year separation period is a requirement in other States and being separated does

 not mean in separate houses; if you and your spouse have been living separate lives under the same roof, that too counts toward